 Mosquito Protection: What You Need to Know

-The following, based on information from the Florida Department of Health in Monroe County the Centers for Disease Control and Prevention and the Florida Keys Mosquito Control District, is provided to address any questions:
+The following, based on information from the Florida Department of Health in Monroe County, the Centers for Disease Control and Prevention and the Florida Keys Mosquito Control District, is provided to address any questions:

 - Health officials are asking the public to be aware of the disease.
-The Centers for Disease Control has issued an advisory counseling pregnant women to avoid traveling to a number of Zika-affected countries and territories in Cape Verde, the Caribbean, Central America, Mexico, Pacific Islands and South America.
+The Centers for Disease Control has issued an advisory counseling pregnant women to avoid traveling to a number of Zika-affected countries and territories in Cape Verde, the Caribbean, Central America, Mexico, the Pacific Islands and South America.

-- Traditionally in Florida, mosquitoes are most active in summer and early fall and more dormant late fall through spring.
+- Traditionally in Florida, mosquitoes are most active in summer and early fall and more dormant in late fall through spring.

 - To help avoid being bitten by Aedes aegypti or other mosquito species, health and mosquito control officials advise using mosquito repellents that contain 20 to 30 percent DEET, picaridin or oil of lemon eucalyptus.
 DEET is not recommended for use on children younger than 2 months old.
-Wearing permethrin-treated long sleeve shirts and pants, when comfortable to do so, provides additional protection.
+Wearing permethrin-treated long-sleeved shirts and pants, when comfortable to do so, provides additional protection.
 When inside, close windows and use air conditioning.
 Or, if windows are open, check screens to ensure there are no holes.

 - The Florida Keys Mosquito Control District has an aggressive mosquito suppression and abatement program.
 New technologies used include aerial application of an innovative larvicide that targets the mosquito larvae and stops them from reaching adulthood.
 The larvicide is non-toxic to humans and animals.

 - People are advised to eliminate standing water in yards and gardens, where mosquitoes like to breed, in containers that can retain rainwater such as coolers, flower pots or buckets.